Iadvd/RetrocomputingZXSpectrum/GameExamples/RadeBlunner2/README.md

 1. Install Fuse ZX Spectrum emulator (use the emulation of the 48K version)  + Spectranet emulator.
 If Spectranet is correctly installed you will get a local IP for the Spectrum.
 You will need to verify that the computer is not using a firewall or at least that the port 8081 is open and available to be used for a TCP/IP protocol connection.
 And of course: if you are the lucky possesor of a real Spectrum 48k machine (or greater version) and a real Spectranet peripheral, then you can also continue to step 2!!

 2. Download Rade Blunner Ep2_by_iadvd_2019_Spectranet_AndroidTCPIPVJoystick_ver.tap and load it into Fuse.
-You will see in the title screen the option 4 (A), which is the Android TCP/IP Virtual Joystick option.
-If you press 4, the game will wait for you to launch the Android TCP/IP Virtual Joystick application and press its welcome screen OK button.
+You will see in the title screen the option 4 (A), which is the TCP/IP Virtual Joystick for Android option.
+If you press 4, the game will wait for you to launch the TCP/IP Virtual Joystick for Android application and press its welcome screen OK button.
 This will make the Virtual Joystick application to connect to the game!.
 Now you can play normally with your wireless joystick.
 And again, if you are the lucky possesor of a real Spectrum + Spectranet (not an emulation) then you will need any program able to conver the .tap file into a wav / sound file, so you can load it through the EAR input in the classical way, or if you have a .tap loader device in the expansion port, just copy the .tap file to your peripheral and load it to memory from there.

-Remark: If you want to use the file server available with the Android TCP/IP Virtual Joystick, follow the instructions in this link (and you can use the radeblunnere2.tap or radeblunnere2A.tap files there, they are the same .tap files but with a shorter name: radeblunnere2A.tap is compatible with the Android TCP/IP Virtual Joystick and the other one only uses Keyboard, Kempston or Sinclair emulations):
+Remark: If you want to use the file server available with the TCP/IP Virtual Joystick for Android app., follow the instructions in this link (and you can use the radeblunnere2.tap or radeblunnere2A.tap files there, they are the same .tap files but with a shorter name: radeblunnere2A.tap is compatible with the TCP/IP Virtual Joystick for Android and the other one only uses Keyboard, Kempston or Sinclair emulations):

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/SpectranetTNFS

-3. Now launch (if it is not already launched!) your Android TCP/IP Virtual Joystick application.
+3. Now launch (if it is not already launched!) your TCP/IP Virtual Joystick for Android application.
 Your Android device must be in the same local network (using WiFi) than the computer where the Fuse emulator is or the ZX Spectrum connected through Spectranet is.
 The application will ask you the IP that Spectranet is using (or if you do not know it you can write an IP of the same local network to start searching from it).

 4. When the Virtual Joystick app. arrives to the IP that is using Spectranet, the game wil detect the joystick and connect to it.
 The game's Main Menu will appear.

-5. At the main menu, please select option 4 (A = Android TCP/IP Virtual Joystick) and the virtual joystick will be available.
+5. At the main menu, please select option 4 (A = TCP/IP Virtual Joystick for Android) and the virtual joystick will be available.
 The controls are:

       O / joystick left: run left.